haukened/rr-dns/.github/instructions/testing.instructions.md

 applyTo: "*_test.go"
 ---

-# Testing Guidelines for uDNS
+# Testing Guidelines for rr-dns

-This guide defines how to structure and write tests for the uDNS project.
+This guide defines how to structure and write tests for the rr-dns project.
 It supports Copilot and contributors in producing high-quality, maintainable, and properly isolated tests.

 ---